JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 The scope of the API Admins and Organization Administrators are:

-* API Admins:
+1. API Admin:

-  * grant access to any API belonging to any organization
+   * Grant access to any API belonging to any organization.
    * Dependency view for all published APIs from all Organizations.
-  * Permission to revoke access to any API belonging to any organization.
+   * Revoke access to any API belonging to any organization.
+2. Organization Administrators:

+   * Grant access to APIs that belong to an organization within the scope of the Organization Administrator.
+   * Dependency view to APIs that belong to an organization within the scope of the Organization Administrator.
-* Organization Administrators may grant access to APIs that belong to an organization where the user's role is that of an Organization Administrator.
+   * Revoke access to APIs that belong to an organization within the scope of the Organization Administrator.

 <!--StartFragment-->